 Those in the graphic design world know that there’s a lot more to digital art creation beyond hand sketching.
 Illustrator and other vector programs use shapes to “assemble” designs, and this is the idea beyond the Assembly app.
 By simplifying this process, the app allows users to create logos and design elements with ease quickly.
 Assembly is made for iOS devices.

 Formerly iDraw, Graphic is a full-featured vector design program for Mac, iPhone, or iPad.
 The program has all of the features of its more popular competitors, and it allows for the creation of anything from portraits to technical layout and CAD style drawings.

-Inkist is a super basic drawing app that is available for Mac computer and iOS devices.
+Inkist is a super basic drawing app that is available for Mac computers and iOS devices.
 The mobile app is currently free.
-It’s not flashy, but it has all the right feature to make your artwork pop.
+It’s not flashy, but it has all the right features to make your artwork pop.